TechLabs-Berlin/st-birdsAI/blog.md

 **[DS]**

-We would definetely try to process satelite data and use them to train a model for recognizing deforestation patterns and detecting new areas indangered by deforestation.
+We would definitely try to process satelite data and use them to train a model for recognizing deforestation patterns and detecting new areas indangered by deforestation.

 ## Final words